eppye-bots/wiki_for_rtd/introduction.rst

 *  Genshi (when using templates/mapping to HTML).
 *  SFTP needs paramiko and pycrypto.
 Newer versions of paramiko also need ecdsa.
 *  Cdecimals speeds up bots.
 See `here <http://www.bytereef.org/mpdecimal/index.html>`__
-*  bots-dirmonitor needs: either pyinotify on linux/unix or Python for Windows extensions (pywin) for windows
+*  bots-dirmonitor needs: either pyinotify on \*nix or Python for Windows extensions (pywin) for windows
 *  xlrd (when using incoming editype 'excel').
 *  mysql-Python >= 1.2.2, MySQL (when using database MySQL).
 *  psycopg2, PostgreSQL (when using database PostgreSQL).